A Safer Way To See What Is Going On Inside The Body - Sonography Degree

 Diagnostic medical sonography degrees are also available at associate’s level that provide you with foundational general education courses as well as sonography focussed courses.
-This type of degree takes two years to complete and typically requires externship at a medical facility to build up your clinical experience.
+This type of degree takes two years to complete and typically requires an externship at a medical facility to build up your clinical experience.
 Courses tend to range from ultrasound physics, instrumentation and other specialized courses to classes that cover vascular scanning, reproductive system scanning and obstetrical scanning.

 Bachelor of Science in Medical Sonography

 Earning a Bachelor of Science in Medical Sonography degree can take up to four years and can provide students with a general education background along with practical and didactic education in sonography.
-The curriculum consists of courses such as health care ethics, research design in health care, ultrasound cross sectional anatomy, and more.
+The curriculum consists of courses such as health care ethics, research design in health care, ultrasound cross-sectional anatomy, and more.

 Sonography Degree FAQs